 The next morning, I found myself at Sam and Zoe's cafe in East Nashville, TN.
 I had another flat white and yet another version of oatmeal.
 Then, seeing that 9am was approaching, I drove off to the boutique hard drive shop.

 I arrived outside the boutique hard drive shop (I like calling it that by the way), just before 9am.
 Once my watch said that 9am had arrived, I got out of my pickup truck and went to knock on the window.
 I pushed on the glass door and it opened.
 I went inside.

 No one was immediately on hand to sell me my hard drives.
 I realised that they must all be out the back having a team meeting (the Americans are such team players after all).
 I had a quick look around and decided to sit down on a chair near the front door.

 A few minutes passed and I saw a shadow move near the glass door.
-It was a musician-slash-engineer-looking gentleman who pushed the door open and exclaimed loudly, "What are you doing here?"
+It was a musician-slash-engineer-looking gentleman who pushed the door open, saw me there and immediately shouted, "What are you doing here?"
 It was hardly the greeting I would have anticipated.